 Modern programming thrives on rich spaces of data, information, and services.
-The latest version of F# (3.0) greatly simplifies information-rich analytical programming through the addition of F# Information Rich Programming, consisting of F# LINQ Queries, the F# Type Provider mechanism, and a set of built-in type providers for enterprise and web data standards.
-F# is a first-class language on a number of platforms including Mac and Linux (with tool support in MonoDevelop, Emacs and other) and Windows (with Visual Studio) as well as on mobile devices and on the web using HTML5.
+The most recent versions of F# greatly simplify data-rich programming through the addition of the F# type provider mechanism, F# queries and a multitude of type providers for enterprise and web data standards.
+F# is a first-class language on a number of platforms including Mac and Linux (with tool support in Xamarin Studio, MonoDevelop, Emacs and others) and Windows (with Visual Studio, Xamarin Studio and Emacs) as well as on mobile devices and on the web using HTML5.

 F# Language Reference - Provides reference information about the F# language, including information about keywords, symbols, and operators.